-Internet services: Our strategy for internet services is to continue to build on the success of our HiNet internet services and enhance our internet value-added services.

-• We are developing new media to provide both higher-speed access as well as attractive content to our customers.
-We are also continually enhancing our internet value-added services, such as online games, internet music, internet banking and internet protocol video services, including hiChannel, an internet platform where customers can view videos and multimedia content.
-In addition, to cater to customers' increasing demand for e-commerce payment systems, we are also developing a platform to support multiple payment interfaces including mobile payment and third-party payment.
+Internet services: Our strategy for internet services is to continue to build on the success of our HiNet internet services and enhance our internet VAS, such as online games, internet music, internet banking and internet protocol video services, including hiChannel, an internet platform where customers can view videos and multimedia content.
+In addition, to cater to customers' increasing demand for e-commerce payment systems, we are also developing a trusted service manager, or TSM, a platform to support multiple payment interfaces supporting mobile payment and third-party payment.
+The TSM platform commercial service launched on December 30, 2014 and provides mobile phone users a variety of payment methods.
+We are currently cautiously evaluating the timing to launch third-party payment services.